 Q: Why should I tie up my butterflied lamb leg?

 Long story short: If you don't tie up your lamb leg, it won't keep a regular shape during cooking.
 Irregular shapes lead to uneven cooking.
 Uneven cooking leads to unhappy bellies.
-Unhappy bellies lead to lack of familial harmony, and familial harmony leads to ruined holidays.
-Would you risk ruining a holiday for 5 minutes and the cost of a roll of butcher's twine?
+Unhappy bellies lead to lack of familial harmony, and familial disharmony leads to ruined holidays.
+Would you risk ruining a holiday for five minutes and the cost of a roll of butcher's twine?

 Q: How do I roll and tie up a butterflied leg of lamb to prepare it for roasting?